Eb43/keyword-counting-in-text/README.md

 Count keyword occurence in the given text

 This script takes as its input two addresses two TXT files: keyword.txt and text.txt.
 The keywords.txt is a set of keywords.
 Each keyword is placed on a new line.
-Multiple-word keywords are supported.
+Multiple-word keywords are not supported.

 The text.txt is a text to be checked for the keyword occurrence.